John Pattison (RNZAF officer): Battle of Britain

-Channel Front
+Circus offensive

 Returning to operations in April 1942, Pattison was posted to No. 485 (NZ) Squadron, based at Kenley.
-On 26 April the squadron, providing cover for Hurribombers attacking targets in Calais, was engaged by Focke Wulf 190 fighters.
+On 26 April the squadron, providing cover for Hurribombers attacking targets in Calais, was engaged by Focke-Wulf Fw 190 fighters.
 During the encounter, the engine of Pattison's Spitfire was damaged.
 He was able to make it most of the way back across the English Channel but bailed out off the Sussex coast.
 He rescued by an air-sea rescue launch.
 Four of the squadron's pilots were shot down in the engagement, two fatally.
 He was promoted to flight lieutenant the following month and for most of the next twelve months would fly extensively on operations, many to France.

-Stood down from operations in July 1943, Pattison was sent to No. 56 OTU in Kinell, Scotland as a chief flying instructor.
+Stood down from operations in July 1943, Pattison was sent to No. 56 OTU in Kinnell, Scotland, as a chief flying instructor.
 He was also promoted to acting squadron leader.
 The same month, he was awarded the Distinguished Flying Cross.
-He returned to operations in March 1944 as a supernumerary flight lieutenant with No. 66 Squadron, which was part of the 2nd Tactical Air Force's No. 132 Wing.
+He returned to operations in March 1944 as a supernumerary flight lieutenant with No. 66 Squadron, which was part of No. 132 Wing.
 The squadron carried out a number of operations in preparation for the Invasion of Normandy and on D-Day itself, provided aerial cover for the landing beaches.
 A flight commander during his time with the squadron, he destroyed two German fighters over Normandy.

 Pattison, resuming his acting squadron leader rank, returned to No. 485 (NZ) Squadron, this time as its commander, in September 1944.
-At the time, it was operating from Merville, in France, as part of the 2nd Tactical Air Force.
+At the time, it was operating from Merville, in France, as part of the 2nd Tactical Air Force (2TAF).
 He led it in numerous dive bombing missions in support of the Canadian Army's operations in France, Belgium and Holland, as they advanced along the north-east coast of the European continent, dealing with pockets of resistance and securing shipping ports.
 During this time it claimed many enemy ground vehicles destroyed without incurring any casualties.
 From early 1945, it performed reconnaissance flights towards the Rhine and it was during one of these when the first death in the squadron occurred while it was under Pattison's command.
-When the squadron was withdrawn from the front line in February 1945 to begin converting to the Hawker Tempest, Pattison was posted to the staff at the headquarters of No. 84 Group.
+When the squadron was withdrawn from the front line in February 1945 to begin converting to the Hawker Tempest fighter, Pattison was posted to the staff at the headquarters of No. 84 Group.
 In May 1945, he was awarded the Distinguished Service Order in recognition of his leadership of No. 485 Squadron in its operations in Europe.
 The citation, published in The London Gazette read:

-Part of his role at No. 84 Group was to seek out targets for the 2nd Tactical Air Force.
+Part of his role at No. 84 Group was to seek out targets for the 2TAF.
 In early May he was sent into the Hague for the purpose of verifying information from the Dutch underground regarding potential targets.
-At the end of the Second World War, Pattison was based in Hanover.
+By the end of the Second World War, Pattison was based in Hanover.